What legal remedy is available for dissolution in Kentucky?

 Answer:

-(2) If one of the parties has denied under oath or affirmation that the marriage is irretrievably broken, the court shall consider all relevant factors, including the circumstances that gave rise to filing the petition and the prospect of reconciliation, and shall:
+• If one party denies that the marriage is irretrievably broken, the court will consider relevant factors, including the reasons for the petition and the possibility of reconciliation.
+The court may either:

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.